WHAT IS THE BOWDENS SILVER PROJECT?

 The Bowdens Silver project is currently at the exploration and feasibility study stage.
 However, to date a substantial body of high quality technical work has been completed both by previous owners and teams of respected independent consultants.
 This work covers all aspects of mine planning and development including a comprehensive Environmental Impact Statement.

-A drilling program has recently begun to further evaluate and define the resource area.
-In addition, all components of the Feasibility Study are being assessed and revised for completion in the second half of 2017.
+Extensive drilling has been completed and will be ongoing to further evaluate and define the resource area.
+In addition, all components of the Feasibility Study are being assessed and revised for completion in the first quarter of 2018.
 The eventual mine development will produce substantial quantities of silver along with minor quantities of zinc and lead as bi-products.

-The Environmental Impact Statement is also on track for lodgement in the second half of 2017.
+The Environmental Impact Statement is to be lodged early 2018.
 For more information on the Environmental Impact Statement, see our environment page.

 BOWDENS SILVER PHOTOGRAPHY COMPETITION